Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Main Result: Skein Quantum asymptotic faithfulness

 Now let $Z(H)\in V(Y)$ be the vector determined by $H$ with the empty labelling, and $Z(H,h(a))$ the vector determined by the pair $(H,h(a))$ (where $h(a)$ is pushed into the interior of $H$).
 We have

 as $a$ is taken to bound an embedded disk in $H$.
 It is also true that

 meaning it suffices to show that $Z(H,h(a))$ is not a multiple of $Z(H)$.

-Given a particular labelling $L=(l_1,...,l_n)$, where $l_i$ corresponds to a labelling of $v_i$ a vertex of the spin $S$, we construct a family of labellings $\{w_L\}$ of the spine $S$.
-For each edge $e$ of $S$, look at its dual disk $D$ and let $p$ be the number of times that $h(a)$ passes through $D$ where the orientation given by the orientation of boundary of $D$ and the orientation of $h(a)$ match, and $q$ the number of times $h(a)$ passes through $D$ with the opposite orientation,
+Given a particular labelling $L=(l_1,...,l_n)$, where $l_i$ corresponds to a labelling of $v_i$ a vertex of the spine $S$, we construct a family of labellings $\{w_L\}$ of the spine $S$.
+For each edge $e$ of $S$, look at its dual disk $D$ and let $p$ be the number of times that $h(a)$ passes through $D$ where the orientation given by the orientation of boundary of $D$ and the orientation of $h(a)$ match, and $q$ the number of times $h(a)$ passes through $D$ with the opposite orientation.
+Up to the potential of including a pillow in a collar near this disk we have can think of $h(a)$ as passing through the disk as the $(p,q)$ identity tangle, $id(p,q)$ as defined above.

-then the edge $e$ is labeled by $(p,q)$.
+Then the edge $e$ is labeled by $(p,q)$.
 Finally define the complexity of a state vector as

 where $e,f,g$ are three edges meeting at a vertex, and the max is over all vertices.
 Finally, pick a level $k\geq 2m$.

 Let $\{b_{w_L}\}$ be the basis vectors for $V(Y)$ determined by the labellings $w_L$ of $S$.
 We claim that